CasualCoder91/N_Body/docs/NBodySimulation/Potential.rst

 Inserting the parameters given in :numref:`tbl_parameters` and setting :math:`G\approx 4.302*10^{-6}\left [ \frac{kpc}{M_\odot}\frac{km^{2}}{s^{2}} \right ]` results in :math:`\rho_{s}\approx 4.5*10^{6} \left [ \frac{M_\odot}{kpc^{3}} \right ]`

-The circular velocity can be used for fitting the model parameters. :numref:`fig-potential_circular_velocity` displays the velocity for the chosen model and its components.
+The circular velocity can be used for fitting the model parameters :cite:`Bajkova2017`.
+:numref:`fig-potential_circular_velocity` displays the velocity for the chosen model and its components.

 .. _fig-potential_circular_velocity:
 .. figure:: Images/potential_circular_velocity.svg